Biden's student loan plan: What we know (and what we don't)

 WILL STUDENT LOAN FORGIVENESS DEFINITELY HAPPEN?

-Critics believe the White House will face lawsuits over the plan, because Congress has never given the president the explicit authority to cancel debt.
+The White House is expected to face lawsuits over the plan, because Congress has never given the president the explicit authority to cancel debt.
 We don't know yet how that might impact the timetable for student loan forgiveness.

 ———

-Seung Min Kim, Michael Balsamo, Chris Megerian and Zeke Miller in Washington contributed to this report.
+Seung Min Kim, Michael Balsamo, Chris Megerian, Collin Binkley and Zeke Miller in Washington contributed to this report.

 ———